oracle-livelabs/apex/online-bookstore-app/17-enhance-ai-assistant/17-enhance-ai-assistant.md

 ## Introduction

-In this lab, you will enhance the previous 'Build an AI-Assistant Chat Widget' lab by further refining AI configurations and integrating multiple Retrieval-Augmented Generation (RAG) data sources for improved AI responses."
+In this lab, you will refine the AI configurations from the previous 'Build an AI-Assistant Chat Widget' lab by adding another RAG source for order details, allowing the AI to provide order-related responses with improved relevance and accuracy.

 Estimated Time: 5 minutes